 The colours help to bring life to the illustration and give further connection to the shape of the design.
 That being said, an expert designer must not forget that a good logo is versatile and can work well in grayscale as well.

 Some clients also prefer a true single colour version, which can be created with black and negative space.
-Even though it sounds tricky, it looks amazingly sophisticated for some industries, such as automobile.
+Even though it sounds tricky, it looks amazingly sophisticated for some industries, such as an automobile.

 The thumb rule is to figure out what it is the logo used for and who would be its audience.

-Creating Custom Type
+4. Creating a Custom Type

 While discussing the topic of being unique, there’s almost nothing that gives a logo a unique feel as much as in custom lettering.